ShalaQweghen/py_scrabble_gui/README.md

 # PyScrabbleGUI

-A complete scrabble game written in Python3 with optional challenge mode, time limit, point limit, multiplayer on a single computer and multiplayer over LAN.
+A complete scrabble game written in Python3 with the following features:

+* challenge mode
+* time limit
+* point limit
+* multiplayer on a single computer
+* multiplayer over LAN
+* playing against computer

 You can choose different options from the game interface.

-You can also play against computer.

 If you don't know how to play Scrabble, click [here](https://scrabble.hasbro.com/en-us/rules) for rules